mollywilliams/grace-notes.github.io/_topics/darkness-of-the-soul.md

 “*_to work all uncleanness_*” - or, “to make a profession of impurity”.

-“with greediness” - this is the frantic search for happiness through the details of life.
+“*_with greediness_*” - this is the frantic search for happiness through the details of life.
 Because details of life cannot satisfy, the search becomes more and more intense, resulting in greediness.

 Greediness is the willingness to do something immoral, illegal, or harmful to other people in order to obtain something one desires.
 The Christian life removes greediness because a believer trusts God to supply all needs and has the patience to wait for God’s timing in everything.

 _*[Ephesians 4:20,21] (https://www.biblegateway.com/passage/?search=Eph.+4%3A20-21)*_
 -----------------